openshift/assisted-service/docs/enhancements/metallb-operator.md

 ### Identifying External Network

-This enhancement proposes requesting the user for the following information in order to prepare the cluster for relocation:
+This enhancement proposes requesting the user for the followin information in order to prepare the cluster for relocation:

 - External API VIP: This is an IP on the **external** network
 - External Ingress IP: This is an IP on the **external** network

-- External base domain: A domain to use for the **external** traffic (optional).
+The above are optional parameters.
+If provided, Assisted Service will configure the AddressPools for both IPs, the Services, and the L2Advertisement.

 Unlike for the **internal** network, this enhancement proposes to always infer the subnet of the external network from the External API VIP and the External Ingress IP provided by the user.
 There are utilities in Assisted Installer to do this already.

-Some requirements:

-- The **external** API VIP and Ingress IP must be on the same subnet.
-- The host must be connected to this network and the network must be routable
-- These 2 IPs must be optional.
-The IPAddressPool and Service won't be configured if this information is not provided
-- Either both are IPs are provided or none.
-- The *internal* network must be configured as a static network to prevent the MachineNetwork to change and, therefore, the IP of each of the nodes.

 ### User Stories